 Casino of the Sun (Yellow pin)

-Two miles southeast of Casino del Sol is the resort’s much smaller sister property, the Casino of the Sun.
+Two miles southeast of Casino del Sol is the resort’s much smaller, older sister property, the Casino of the Sun.

-Originally opened as a bingo hall only, this no-frills casino has 300 slot machies, no table games, nor hotel.
+Originally opened as a bingo hall only, this no-frills casino has 300 slot machines and some electronic table games.
+It doesn’t have a hotel.
 The Sunflower Café is the only dining option here.

 Desert Diamond Casino & Hotel Tucson (Green pin)